 So, what’s the rub?

 That would be the price point.
-At around $110 for the lighter version of the shaft, the Composite Pro Faceoff finds itself on the higher end of the shaft price spectrum.
+At around $140 for the lighter version of the shaft and $150 for the heavier version, the Composite 2 Pro Faceoff finds itself on the higher end of the shaft price spectrum.

 Additionally, there is some needed “getting to know you” time required with this stick for getting comfortable with how it feels at the X and how it cradles.